Trollhunters501/SimpleAuth/README.md

 This version of SimpleAuth adds automatic account linking to SimpleAuth, and removes the obselete antihack protection.

-SimpleAuth2 is compatible with SimpleAuthHelper, and works with these providers: MySQL, YAML and SQLITE
+SimpleAuth2 is compatible with SimpleAuthHelper, and works with these providers: MySQL and SQLITE

 ## Commands